 Peter Duffy, USAID Mission Director for Bosnia and Herzegovina, said: “It is both difficult and painful to address the issue of missing people, yet it is necessary.
 The families of the citizens of BIH who are still missing should be able to know the fate of their loved ones.
 This is an important element in the process of recovering from the effects of the war and in moving forward to a peaceful future.
 This issue is as much about justice as it is of basic humanity, and as such it should be handled with priority.
 I am very pleased that USAID is able to join the efforts of other members of the international community in supporting the important work of ICMP. ”

 ICMP is seeking to strengthen forensic medicine capacities in Bosnia and Herzegovina and to increase the use of its Online Inquiry Center (OIC) among stakeholders in Bosnia and Herzegovina.
-The OIC is a point of access to ICMP’s Identification Data Management System (iDMS), which makes it possible to store, share and analyze very large amounts of data on missing persons, investigations, and identifications.
+The OIC is a point of access to ICMP’s Integrated Data Management System (iDMS), which makes it possible to store, share and analyze very large amounts of data on missing persons, investigations, and identifications.

 ICMP is also working to strengthen the capacity of the BIH Missing Persons Institute (MPI) by working with the authorities to ensure the handover of managerial responsibility to the BIH Council of Ministers by amending the MPI Co-Founders Agreement.
 This will transform the MPI into a fully BIH institution.
 Currently, ICMP and the Council of Ministers, as co-founders, have joint managerial responsibility for the MPI.